The Neuroscience Behind Hypnotherapy

 My Perspective as a Practitioner

-What I love most about hypnotherapy is that it meets people where they’re at – a hypnotherapy session will look very different for each individual – some people will see noticeable changes are just one session, while others need a little more time for things to settle and integrate.
+What I love most about hypnotherapy is that it meets people where they’re at – a hypnotherapy session will look very different for each individual.
+Some people will see noticeable changes are just one session, while others need a little more time for things to settle and integrate.
 Often, clients already know what needs to shift.
-But they need the right internal conditions for that shift to feel safe and sustainable.
-That’s what this work offers.
-Our brains are beautifully adaptable.
-And when the nervous system feels supported, change tends to follow.
-If this has sparked your curiosity, and you’d like to explore what a session might look like for you, you’re very welcome to get in touch here.
+But they need the right internal conditions for that shift to feel safe and sustainable and that’s what this work offers.
+Our brains are beautifully adaptable, and when the nervous system feels supported, change tends to follow.
+If this has sparked your curiosity, and you’d like to explore what a session might look like for you, you’re very welcome to get in touch.